iotaledger/iota-sdk/sdk/src/wallet/bindings/java/README.md

         );

         // Generate a mnemonic and store it in the Stronghold vault.
-        // INFO: It is best practice to back up the Stronghold vault somewhere safe.
+        // INFO: It is best practice to back up the mnemonic somewhere secure.
         String mnemonic = wallet.generateMnemonic();
         wallet.storeMnemonic(mnemonic);